Need help paying for care? We are here to help explain your options.

 Any patient who is eligible for financial assistance under Seattle Children’s Financial Assistance Policy, and who receives Emergency or other Medically Necessary services provided by the Hospital, will not be billed greater than the Amounts Generally Billed (“AGB”) to patients who are covered under (a) private health insurance/plans; (b) Medicare fee-for-service; and (c) Medicaid.

 Seattle Children’s determines AGB using the “look back method” set forth in federal Treasury Regulations.
 Seattle Children’s AGB percentage is calculated on an annual basis by dividing: (i) the sum of all allowed amounts for claims that have been paid by Medicaid, Medicare fee-for-service, and all private health insurers, by (ii) the sum of the associated gross charges for those claims.
-The resulting AGB percentage is applied to a patient’s balance, after meeting Financial Assistance eligibility criteria, to determine the amount due from patients qualifying for Sliding Scale Financial Assistance.
+The resulting AGB percentage is applied to a patient’s balance, after meeting Financial Assistance eligibility criteria, to determine the amount due from patients qualifying for Partial Financial Assistance.
 Seattle Children’s AGB percentage is applicable as of October 1 each year.

 Seattle Children’s AGB percentage is 48%.